Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/xml_limitations.md

 # What’s hard in XML

-XML deals naturally with documents that conform to the OHCO (ordered hierarchy of content objects) model because XML and OHCO are both ordered trees, but XML may struggle to represent document properties that contradict the OHCO model.
+In previous sessions, we discussed that XML deals naturally with documents that conform to the OHCO (ordered hierarchy of content objects) model because XML and OHCO are both ordered trees, but XML may struggle to represent document properties that contradict the OHCO model.
+For many such case, one or more workarounds exist.

-In all of the following cases there are well-known workarounds, so none of these awkward moments should be understood as something that cannot be modeled in XML.
-Rather, these are structures can cannot be modeled *in a natural way* in XML, and, as is implicit in the term “workaround”, they come with disadvantages.
+In all of the following cases there are well-known workarounds to model the textual phenomena, so none of these awkward moments should be understood as something that *cannot* be modeled in XML.
+Rather, these are structures can cannot be modeled *in a natural way* in XML but which can be dealt with using a workaround.
+As is implicit in the term “workaround”, these do come with disadvantages.
+In the following, we will not list the various (often project-specific) workarounds, but only examplify the textual phenomena that pose a challenge for XML modeling.

 ## Overlap